 About The Club

-Welcome to the Stripers Forever Release A Breeder Club RBC.
-This program is designed by Stripers Forever to promote the release of large breeding size stripers which are mostly female fish.
+Welcome to the Stripers Forever 2018 Release A Breeder Club or “RBC”.
+This program is designed by Stripers Forever to promote the release of large “breeding size” stripers which are mostly female fish.
 Current striped bass management practices have targeted large striped bass.
 The result has been a considerable decrease in the number of these large, old fish found in the population.
 Nature never intended it that way.
 Striped bass are the top predator in their inshore range, and historically it was not uncommon for individuals to live more than 20 years and spawn each year.
 This long spawning life is needed because conditions are often not suitable for the production of good year classes.
 The older fish produce many eggs, and when conditions are favorable to produce young stripers a robust spawning stock biomass insures that the waters will be well seeded with eggs.
-If conditions arent good the long lives of these fish and low natural mortality insure that there will be good spawning potential the next season.
+If conditions aren’t good the long lives of these fish and low natural mortality insure that there will be good spawning potential the next season.
 Unfortunately for the striped bass we have knocked this system seriously out of balance.

 There are two membership categories.
 The first is for anglers who release a breeder while fishing with or without a guide/captain and displays the anglers name, image of the fish and location/length/date of the breeder released.
-The second category is for Guides/Charter boat captains who pledge to promote the release of breeders to their clients and displays a image, Captains name, location and a link to their website.
+The second category is for Guides/Charter boat captains who pledge to promote the release of breeders to their clients and displays a image, Captain’s name, location and a link to their website.
 JOINING THE CLUB IS FREE for both anglers and Guides/Charter boat captains.
-The rewards are a chance to win great prizes from out sponsors, a individualized membership package, recognition on the RBC membership pages of our website and the knowledge that you are doing your part to turn around the decline in striped bass.
+The rewards are a chance to win great prizes from our sponsors, a individualized membership package, recognition on the RBC membership pages of our website and the knowledge that you are doing your part to turn around the decline in striped bass.

 THESE ARE THE ONLY RULES.